Psychology of dance: Jazz dance

 A jazz dance class study was conducted to improve older adults' balance, cognition and mood.
 These were measured with the MMSE, Geriatric Depression Scale (GDS), and Sensory Organization Test (SOT), respectively before (time 1), at the midpoint (time 2), and after (time 3) the class.
 Differences in MMSE and GDS scores were not significant, but SOT scores increased from time 1 to time 2 and from time 2 to time 3.

 Implications about mate selection

 Symmetry

 Charles Darwin suggested that dance is a signal for natural selection in courtship.
 Fluctuating asymmetry (FA) measures quality of dancing, where higher scores indicate lower quality.
 Higher FA individuals are less attractive.
 They are more likely to engage with other FA individuals.
 A motion capture study of videos of Jamaican dancers, altered to make the dancers unrecognizable used FA ratings to categorize the dancers.
 Male and female subjects assessed dancing ability and identified the dancer's sex.
 Symmetrical dancers were rated as significantly better than others, but female symmetry accounted for less than it did in males.
 Female evaluators more strongly preferred symmetrical male dancers than male evaluators, while there was no gender difference in ratings of female dancers.
 Lower FA male evaluators were less likely to prefer dances performed by symmetrical females.

-Below Citation has been retracted since 2013.
+This study was retracted in 2013 at the request of one of its authors after noticing an inconsistency between the data sheets.